John-Smith-Modded/JSTR-Modded-1.7.x/README.md

 ### ***JSTR for MC 1.7.x*** *Trove Branch* ###

 This branch is a storage place for all of the unused assets associated with the John Smith Technicians Remix pack.
-Feel free to use the reousrces as needed to create textures for the pack.
+Feel free to use the resources as needed to create textures for the pack.